ksatirli/terraform-boundary-nomad-client-worker/README.md

 | boundary_user | Exported Values of `boundary_user.main`. |
 | nomad_variable | Exported Values of `nomad_variable.main`. |
 <!-- END_TF_DOCS -->

+## Notes

+### Nomad Variable Path

+The `nomad_variable_path` string defines the location of a [Nomad Variable](https://developer.hashicorp.com/nomad/docs/concepts/variables) that will be rendered with a Boundary Controller address and account credentials.

+The format of the variable conforms to a format that may be used with the [Boundary Worker Nomad Pack](https://github.com/workloads/nomad-pack-registry/tree/main/packs/boundary_worker), available via the [Workloads Nomad Pack Registry](https://github.com/workloads/nomad-pack-registry/).

+The path of the Nomad Variable enables fine-grained scoping and should be as specific as possible, allowing only the relevant task(s) to read the contents of the Variable.

+See the documentation on providing [Variable access to Tasks](https://developer.hashicorp.com/nomad/docs/concepts/variables#task-access-to-variables) for more information.

 ## Author Information